lfurtkevicova/gislab-my-notes/docs/general/about.rst

-GIS.lab consists from one host machine running **Linux**, **Windows** or **Mac** operating system and any number of client computers with nearly no requirements - no operating system, even no hard disk is required (but no problem if they exists).
+GIS.lab consists from one host machine running **Linux**, **Windows** or **Mac** operating system and any number of client computers with nearly no requirements.
+No operating system, even no hard disk is required but no problem if they exist.
 All these computers must be connected with gigabit cables and switch.

-Automatic provisioning is enabled by **Ansible** characterised by human-readable IT automation language, self-documenting syntax, agent-less execution, idempotent modules, templates, support for cloud providers AWS, GCE, Digital Ocean, Azure, and the like.
+Automatic provisioning is enabled by **Ansible** characterised by human-readable automation language, self-documenting syntax, agent-less execution, idempotent modules, templates, support for cloud providers AWS, GCE, Digital Ocean, Azure, and the like.